kumarvivek9097/PythonScripts/MAB/Readme.md

  -  `Extra Amount to Add`

 ## Libraries
-Following libraries are used in this project:
+Following libraries are used in this script:

 - numpy
 - math